Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

     provided features for high availability and
     server side redundancy.

-    The DASH-IF [=CMAF Ingest=] protocol defined in this document, advances over the smooth
-    ingest protocol including lessons learned over the last
+    The DASH-IF [=CMAF Ingest=] protocol, interface 1, defined in this document, advances over the smooth ingest protocol including lessons learned over the last
     ten years after the initial deployment of
     smooth streaming in 2009 and several advances
     on signaling metadata and timed text.

-    In addition, the current specification incorporates the latest media formats
-    and protocols, making it ready for current and
+    In addition, the current specification incorporates the latest media formats and protocols, making it ready for current and
     next generation media codecs such as [[!MPEGHEVC]]
     and protocols like MPEG DASH [[!MPEGDASH]].
-    In addition, to support the sub profiling of existing media containers CMAF [[!MPEGCMAF]]
-    is referenced.

     The second interface referred
     as DASH and HLS ingest
     is included for ingest of media
     streaming presentations to entities where
-    the media is not altered actively.
+    the media is not altered actively (the second workflow).

     A key idea of this part of the specification is to re-use
     the similarities of MPEG DASH [[!MPEGDASH]]
     and HLS [[!RFC8216]] protocols